Joselito Velázquez: Amateur career

 Velázquez was the Pan American Games gold medalist in 2011 and 2015 in the light flyweight category.
-He defeated Cuban amateur world champions Yosvany Veitía and Joahnys Argilagos in each competition's final match.
+He defeated Cuban amateur world champions Yosvany Veitía and Joahnys Argilagos, respectively, in each competition's final match.
 Velázquez was the first athlete from Cancún to compete in the Olympic Games.
 Months before the 2016 Olympics, Velázquez suffered a dislocated shoulder that did not let him practice nor compete for two months.
 He was reportedly not healthy in the lead-up to the Olympics but he won the 2016 APB and WSB Olympic Qualifier to earn a spot.
 According to several analysts, he was part of the most talented generation of Mexican boxers at the amateur level.
 Velazquez won his first Olympic fight against Argentinian Leonardo Blanc.
 He'd lose in the next round against the eventual gold medalist, Uzbek Hasanboy Dusmatov.

 As an amateur, Velázquez accrued a 138-40 record.
 Analysts see him as a technical boxer with speed in hands and legs, with ability to work in short distances.
 He's quoted Julio César Chávez as his role model.